Organic Fertilizer and It’s Hidden Value

 Texture: Loose, friable and very stable organic matter with high humus content; excellent soil conditioning property

 Appearance: Dark brown to Black

 Odor: Earthy to slightly ammoniacal, not foul smell

 Phytotoxicity: Zero.
 And does not have any burning effect on plants, safe and no pathogens or disease-causing organisms.

 Purity: Definitely no weed seeds and other foreign matter

 2. Nutritional Properties

-Based on the analysis made by the Bureau of Soils and Water Management, the product contains the following nutrients/elements as presented in Table 1.
+Based on the analysis made by the Bureau of Soils and Water Management (BSWM), the product contains the following nutrients/elements as presented in Table 1.
 The assay was made by Ms. Vilma M. Quimson, Chemist IV, and noted by Dr. Nora B. Inciong, Chief of Laboratory Services Division of the said Bureau.

 The product is packed in a 50-kg polypropylene bag with polyethylene liner both of which have excellent biodegradability properties, and properly labelled as prescribed by the Fertilizer and Pesticide Authority under Product Registration No. 1-4LP-046.

 The product is applied into the soil as basal fertilizer at a prescribed rate (See Table 2).
 It can also be used as a side dressing material.